psphere-project/psphere/doc/tutorial.rst

 commonly used objects in the vSphere API.
 These include Managed Object's such as HostSystem's and VirtualMachine's.

-psphere makes it easy to find Managed Entity's by providing a find_one() classmethod to find them::
+psphere makes it easy to find Managed Entity's by providing a get() classmethod to find them::

     >>> from psphere.client import Client